 I did rather like these odd jugs hanging from their pot racks above chapels.
 I don’t know why but they looked strangely good.

 From the cathedral we popped into St George’s basilica where you could at least sit down.
-Within it’s walls is the last resting place of Ludmilla who had, possibly the worst mother-in-law in history.
+Within its walls is the last resting place of Ludmilla who had, possibly the worst daughter-in-law in history.

 Ludmilla was the grandmother of Wenceslas.
 When he was 14, his mother, Drahomíra, grew so suspicious of her mother-in-law (Ludmilla) that she organised a bunch of rough types to go and strangle her with her own scarf.
 She became a saint because of it and now, among her many jobs in heaven, she is also responsible for anyone having problems with their in-laws.